shreyashankar/gpt3-sandbox/docs/priming.md

 ```

 Better, but not quite there.
-Let's give it an expression with a sum.
+Better, but not quite there.
+Let's give it an expression with a
+sum and then see what happens:

 ```
 >>> gpt.add_example(Example("sum from zero to twelve of i", "\\sum_{i=0}^5 i"))